 “Photography is the story we fail to put into words.”
-I came across this quote and it really resonated with me.
+I came across this quote by renowned landscape photographer Destin Sparks and it really resonated with me.
 Throughout my life I have always combined my love of travel with my passion for photography, so much so, that it eventually evolved into a career for me.
 And though it is in fact my job to find those words to tell the story, photography will always have the upper hand.

 A picture really does paint a thousand words and with the incredible advances in digital photography, as well as the exponential rise in social media, more and more wanderlust travellers from around the world are telling their vivid and engaging travel stories through the evocative images they capture.

 It’s no surprise that travel photography is on the rise, and by tailormaking bucket list journeys to the most breathtakingly iconic and photogenic destinations on three different continents, &Beyond really is a photographer’s dream.

 Given that we are in the midst of a week-long South America takeover on our @andbeyondtravel Facebook and Instagram platforms, I thought I’d ask one of our Brand Managers, Andrew Nicholson, for some advice on the best landscapes to photograph in Chile.
 A former &Beyond guide and talented photographer himself, Andrew just returned from his own photographic exploration of the many natural wonders of Chile and he was quick to list off three iconic Chilean landscapes that are an absolute must for enthusiastic travel photographers.

 Officially known as the driest desert on earth, the Atacama Desert is world famous for its clear, unpolluted night skies, enchanting lunar landscapes, fascinating geology, crystal clear lagoons, towering volcanoes, steamy hot springs, bursting geysers and mirage-like salt flats dotted with pink flamingoes.
 Atacama images courtesy of Andrew Nicholson.